Lighting Insights from Host of HGTV Divine Design and Candice Tells All

 I just returned from a whirlwind trip to Atlanta where I attended the Design Bloggers Conference along with more than 400 bloggers, interior designers, and suppliers from around the country.
 The experience was invigorating and not just because one of the free gifts was a German-made shower head with a massaging whirl spray!

-The lineup of speakers included the lovely and always entertaining Candice Olson , host of HGTV’s Divine Design and Candice Tells All.
-She dished about her background, her inspirations, and her thoughts on lighting.
+The lineup of speakers included the lovely and always entertaining Candice Olson, host of HGTV’s Divine Design and Candice Tells All.
+She dished about her background, inspirations, and thoughts on lighting.

 Candice began by saying that good design is “an investment in time, energy, and money,” but she noted that lighting can be a hard sell for many clients because “they can’t sit on it or stroke it.”
 Her advice to clients is that if it’s not quality lighting, it’s not worth the time or the money.